-I’m a 3rd year PhD student at the MIT Computer Science & Artificial Intelligence Lab (CSAIL), where I am a member of the Laboratory of Financial Engineering advised by Professor Andrew W. Lo.
+I’m a 4th year PhD student at the MIT Computer Science & Artificial Intelligence Lab (CSAIL), where I am a member of the Laboratory of Financial Engineering advised by Professor Andrew W. Lo.
 My research is supported by the MIT Presidential Fellowship and the Mathworks Engineering Fellowship.
-I’ve also spent time in industry at Replicate, Adobe Research, and BlueCove Limited.
+I’ve spent time in industry at Replicate, Adobe Research, and BlueCove Limited.

 Research Interests